piegope/doc/docs/content/en/rdm/installation/client/custom-installer-service/custom-installer-manager.md

   description: In {{ en.RDM }}, click on File – {{ en.DA }} – Sign-in to connect to your {{ en.DA }} if you are not already signed in.
 ---
 {% snippet icon.badgeNotice %}
-For stability reasons, the latest version of RDM is made available with a small delay for custom installers to ensure that no major issues are present.
+For stability reasons, the latest version of {{ en.RDM }} is made available with a small delay for custom installers to ensure that no major issues are present.
 We recommend using this time with your organization to perform integration tests on a few workstations before upgrading your entire team.
 {% endsnippet %}

 ## Create an installation package